-Global Child Forum will participate in CSR Asia for the third year in a row.
-This year’s event will take place in Centara World Conference Center in Bangkok on 18-19 September.
-With presentations, panels and discussions based on innovation and emerging trends, conference attendees will explore strategies to move the conversation from rhetoric to results.
+In September 2019, Global Child Forum participated in CSR Asia for the third year in a row.
+The event took take place in Centara World Conference Center in Bangkok on 18-19 September.
+With presentations, panels and discussions based on innovation and emerging trends, conference attendees explored strategies to move the conversation from rhetoric to results.

-Hosting an invitation-only breakfast roundtable on the 19 September, we will address the children’s rights challenges in the agricultural industry.
+At this breakfast seminar children’s rights challenges in the agricultural industry were adressed.
 The agricultural sector in Southeast Asia is a major regional force, both as a driver of GDP as well as a formal and informal employer.
 However, with the combination of growing populations, migrant workforces and the threat of climate change, agrobusiness in Southeast Asia is at a crossroads, particularly for its largest and most vulnerable population: children.

-Discussions during the breakfast will center on regional children’s rights challenges, such as informal employment, living wages and land rights, along with perspectives from suppliers and producers in the agricultural industry in Southeast Asia as well as international stakeholders.
-These discussions will be complemented by a sneak peek into the Global Benchmark results before the full launch this fall as well as regional data from the Children’s Rights and Business Atlas.
+Discussions during the breakfast were centered on regional children’s rights challenges, such as informal employment, living wages and land rights, along with perspectives from suppliers and producers in the agricultural industry in Southeast Asia as well as international stakeholders.
+These discussions were complemented by a sneak peek into the Global Benchmark results before the full launch as well as regional data from the Children’s Rights and Business Atlas.

 Global Director, Corporate Affairs & Sustainability, Thai Union Group Public Company Limited

 As the Global Director of Corporate Affairs and Sustainability at Thai Union, Darian McBain is responsible for implementing change that will drive sustainability through the entire global seafood industry.
 Darian also leads the company’s communications efforts.